-Let's not talk about politics because good judiciary employees don't do that in public.
-If I did, I would openly declare that my politics are Marxist-Trotskyist, and I wholeheartedly support the Socialist Equality Party.
+Now let's talk about politics.
+I'm a socialist, a Marxist-Trotskyist, and I wholeheartedly support the Socialist Equality Party.
 There is a great deal more to say, but for now suffice it to say that I have lived in the world long enough to understand that capitalism is a system under which the social needs of the many are subordinated for the sake of the enrichment of a few at the top; inequality is an essential feature.
-The capitalist profit system is a disaster for the great majority of the world's population.
+The capitalist profit system is an utter disaster for the great majority of the world's population and the environment.
 The only rational, viable alternative is socialism.
-I recommend the World Socialist Web Site (wsws.org) for further reading; it offers singularly honest and clear-minded reporting and commentary.
+I recommend the World Socialist Web Site (wsws.org) for further reading; it offers singularly honest, clear-minded reporting and commentary.